 This turns the spaces in which the glyphs reside into parallelograms.
-My Italic slope is 30° in the case of Lining Livermore, which I got by measuring the slope of the letters in my photos.
+The Italic slope is 30° in Lining Livermore, which I determined by measuring the slope of the letters in my photos.
 Once the FontLab settings were made, I prepared the first letter to move, and calculated the amount it needed to be enlarged to fit the glyph spaces in the destination application.

 I create a “pasting page” in another Illustrator document where I paste a copy of each glyph, then scale it to the correct size for FontLab (I could more simply enlarge the entire master document then just copy and paste into FontLab).
 Then the process is to select a single glyph in Illustrator, copy it, paste it onto the pasting page, and scale it to the right size.
 Then I cut the glyph, move to FontLab, open the glyph window and paste.